ezman1105/Data-Scientist_Arvato_Customer_Segmentation/README.md

 2. Build a forecasting model to estimate and recognize promising customer response for a marketing campaign

-The complete report can be found in the <a href=https://medium.com/@johnma19821105/save-your-resource-and-effectively-target-your-client-eba0096c24c1>this blogpost</a>.
+The complete report can be found in this <a href=https://medium.com/@johnma19821105/save-your-resource-and-effectively-target-your-client-eba0096c24c1> blogpost</a>.

 ## Installation
 All programs and libraries that were used, including Pandas, Numpy, and scikit-learn.